 Talking about his piano music, which belongs to the new “neoclassical” or minimal stream, Tom says:

 “I tend to call them Short Stories or Polaroids or sometimes even Calendar Sheets.”

 A wonderful description, but see what you think for yourself.
 For me, this is one of the best contemplative and reflective piano albums I’ve heard – I love it!

 I hope you will agree that from the experimental harmonies of opening track Tori and through 13 successive moments of musical beauty, concluding with the lusciously melodic November and warmly intimate Nesuto, this is a stunning album!

 By the way, in case you were wondering, Tom tells me that the striking title ‘Atermus’ is just a meaningless word which occurred to him while recording:

 “I like nonsense titles more that too discriptive ones…”

-You can listen to the full album below, stream on Apple Music or Spotify, and it is also available to purchase on CD or vinyl.
+You can listen to the full album below, and it is also available on major streaming platforms or to purchase on CD or vinyl.
 Enjoy!